AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 `Note: Testing the sample by running the test.py module requires a Client with access to Create and Delete SDS Types and Streams`

-For the main PI to ADH read only stream samples page [ReadMe](https://github.com/osisoft/OSI-Samples-OCS/blob/main/docs/PI_TO_OCS_READ_DATA.md)
+For the main PI to Cds read only stream samples page [ReadMe](https://github.com/AVEVA/AVEVA-Samples-CloudOperations/blob/main/docs/PI_TO_ADH_READ_DATA.md)
-For the main ADH samples page [ReadMe](https://github.com/osisoft/OSI-Samples-OCS) For the main AVEVA samples page [ReadMe](https://github.com/osisoft/OSI-Samples)
+For the main Cds samples page [ReadMe](https://github.com/AVEVA/AVEVA-Samples-CloudOperations)
+For the main AVEVA samples page [ReadMe](https://github.com/AVEVA/AVEVA-Samples)